samuel-mo/samuel-mo/README.md

 - 👋 Hi, I’m @samuel-mo
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in becoming a software engineer.
-- 🌱 I’m currently learning CS50; intro to cs
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I am currently taking Harvard's CS50 course.
+I have completed Udemy's ZTM: Python Developer course.
-- 📫 How to reach me by email
+- 📫 You can reach me by email at smo102894@gmail.com

 <!---
 samuel-mo/samuel-mo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.